jakobringler/blog/content/notes/ML Groom Deformer.md

 For things like skin geometry (think muscle or cloth deformer) you can usually get away with much fewer components (64-128 possibly) and still reach high reconstruction accuracy.\
 ### Why Do All This?
 Instead of having to learn 100.000 point positions (300k float values), we only need the model to predict the weights needed for reconstruction (64, 128, 512, 1024 floats or whatever you choose).
 The size of our network stays small and training and inference is much faster that way.
-Performance would also suffer immensely, trying to map a few joint rotation values to a giant list of values.
+Performance would also suffer immensely, trying to map a few joint rotation values to a giant list of point position values.
 ### Serialization
 On the other side of that for loop we serialize the joint transforms using the new `ml pose serialize SOP`.
 All this node does is take the 3x3 matrices stored on each joint and map the values to a -1 to 1 range and store each float of that matrix on a single point in series.
 You end up with a long list of float values which represent your joint rotation data.
 This is necessary because neural networks don't like matrices as a single input.
 It's easier to only work with single float values.
 The mapping to the -1 to 1 range makes sure it plays nicely with [[notes/Activation Functions|activation functions]] inside the network.